articlaus/TicketService/README.md

 Refer to it for more details
 **********************************
 Seating algorithm tries to first fulfill request by seating everyone in a single row.
 If it couldn't find a row which fulfills the condition, it assigns seats from the remaining free seats from top to bottom.

+for example:

+if our stage is 2x3 and there are three requests made each wanting 2 seats then it will book it like this

+- 1-1-3

+- 2-2-3

 **********************************
 Project written using base java with only imports being